Radiative Energy Loss in a Temperature-Evolving QGP with Dynamical Constituents: Calculation of Diagram

 \section{Calculation of Diagram $M_{1,0,1, C}$}

-In Appendices~\ref{app_M101C}-\ref{app_M105R6L}, we compute the amplitudes of diagrams where both ends of the exchanged gluon $q$ are attached to the jet, {\it{i.e.,}} neither end is connected to the radiated gluon $k$, and no three-gluon vertex is involved.
+In Appendices~\ref{app_M101C}-\ref{app_M105R6L}, we compute the amplitudes of diagrams where both ends of the exchanged gluon $q$ are attached to the high-$p_\perp$ parton, {\it{i.e.,}} neither end is connected to the radiated gluon $k$, and no three-gluon vertex is involved.
 This appendix presents the calculation of the diagram shown in Fig.~\ref{fig_M101C}.